MedPrax Market

 Review the checklist with the clinical lead, biomedical team, procurement team and operations team before final ordering.
 Each team will notice different issues, from clinical usability and technical compatibility to site readiness, commercial terms and support expectations.

 Share the setup type, city, timeline, department list, room count, bed count, quantities, preferred brands and any budget context.
-Mention whether you need financing assistance, customs assistance, installation, training or documentation.
-If some items are not listed in the catalog, include them in the comments so MedPrax can review the complete requirement.
+Mention whether you need financing assistance, customs assistance, installation, training, documentation or supplier coordination.

 Relevant Products